Hartfield: Holtye

 Holtye is immediately north-east of Hammerwood.
 Here the public house, The White Horse Inn, closed in 2014; the church is dedicated to St Peter, although the church is now redundant.

 Marsh Green

 Marsh Green is a group of buildings near Colemans Hatch.
 The region has been mentioned in census records since 1841.
 Marsh Green is close to the Poohsticks Bridge, and visitors missing the turning can find themselves there.

 Newbridge

 A small settlement most notable for the remains of the earliest blast furnace in England.
 Founded in about 1496, the furnace was last referred to in 1603.
 It was probably constructed on the site of an earlier bloomery.
-Also in the hamlet is an 18th century corn mill and mill house, both are Grade II listed.
+Also in the hamlet is an 18th-century corn mill and mill house, both are Grade II listed.

 Landmarks

 Ashdown Forest falls partly within the parish.
 This Site of Special Scientific Interest is a large area of common ground comprising area of semi-natural woodland, heath and bog.

+St Mary's Church is another notable landmark in Hartfield.
+The oldest part of the current church building, the nave, is dated to the thirteenth century, to which the south aisle and tower were added in the fourteenth century.
+In the fifteenth century, the shingled spire was added to the tower.
+In the nineteenth century, extensive repairs were made to the roof and many of the present furnishings in the church were added.